-Everything you need to know about Physical Therapy
+Everything you need to know about Sports Physical Therapy

-Manual physical therapy is a specialised form of physiotherapy conducted manually with the hands as opposed to a medical device or machine.
-Manual therapy, techniques used by our clinical practitioners at MY Sports injury apply pressure through the hands towards muscle tissue and manipulate joints in an attempt to reduce back pains caused by muscle spasm, muscle tension, and joint dysfunction.
+Manual physical therapy is a specialised form of physiotherapy conducted manually with a hands on approach opposed to a medical devices or machines.
+Manual hand therapy, techniques used by our clinical practitioners at MY Sports injury apply pressure through the hands towards muscle tissue and manipulate joints in an attempt to reduce back pains caused by muscle spasm, muscle tension, and joint dysfunction.

 2. How physical therapy works?